-Closing acute wounds under tension on fragile skin is challenging.
-Suture can rip through the skin, second intent healing can take months to heal with frequent dressing changes, and flaps and grafts have a high rate of complications.
+Closing acute wounds under tension is challenging.
+Suture can rip through the skin, second intent healing can

-The HEMIGARD™ Adhesive Retention Suture (ARS) device was created to address these problems.
+The HEMIGARD® ARS device was created to address these problems.

-The HEMIGARD™ ARS bolsters skin strength to enable use of a retention suture under high tension without skin ripping, enabling linear closure of the wound.
+The HEMIGARD® bolsters skin strength to enable high tension linear wound closure without skin ripping.

 How it works